Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddMobile.rst

 web app.

-The Peek Client service takes care of combining all the plugin files into the build directories in the peek_mobile package.
+The Peek Client service takes care of combining all the plugin files into the build directories in the peek_field_app package.
 We will need to restart Peek Client for it to include our plugin in the mobile UI.

 See :ref:`developing_with_the_frontends` for more details.

-Check File :file:`~/peek-client.home/config.json`
+Check File :file:`~/peek-office-service.home/config.json`
 `````````````````````````````````````````````````

-Check the :file:`~/peek-client.home/config.json` file:
+Check the :file:`~/peek-office-service.home/config.json` file:

 #.
 Ensure **frontend.webBuildEnabled** is set to **true**, with no quotes
 #.
 Ensure **frontend.webBuildPrepareEnabled** is set to **true**, with no quotes